emp-toolkit/emp-zk/README.md

 Question
 =====
-Please send email to Chenkai Weng (ckweng@u.northwestern.edu).
+Please send email to Chenkai Weng (ckweng@u.northwestern.edu) and Xiao Wang (wangxiao1254@gmail.com).

 ## Acknowledgement
-This work was supported in part DARPA under Contract No. HR001120C0087.
+This work was supported in part DARPA under Contract No. HR001120C0087, and research awards from Facebook and PlatON Network.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.
-The authors would also like to thank the support from PlatON Network.